Alecrim/AlecrimCoreData/README.md

 ### Entities

 It's assumed that all entity classes was already created and added to the project.

-In the above section example, there are two entities: `Person` and `Department` (with `Entity` suffix added to their class names).
-You can name the entity classes as you like, of course.
+In the above section example, there are two entities: `Person` and `Department`.

 ### Optional Code Generation Tool